Swapnaakula261/LMS_Portal/README.md

 📊 ER Diagram

-The ER diagram (stored in Swapna_LMS.drawio) visualizes how all entities relate:
+The ER diagram (stored in LMS.drawio) visualizes how all entities relate:

 One-to-Many relationship between Instructor → Courses